ryanapilado/react-tutorial/notes.md

 # Tutorial Notes

+### Overview

+* Components in React have a render() method which returns JSX
+* JSX can refer to previously defined components and evaluate expressions inside curly braces
+* A component can pass properties to children as attributes, in the child it is accessible in `this.props`
+* In a constructor, always call `super(props)` at the top

 ### Lifting State Up

 * It's usually better to store state in a parent component, and then pass that state down to children as properties